Skip to main content

 Qualifications

-To apply, visit the Saint Louis University Human Resources website and search for position 2022-04384.
-Applicants must include: 1) a cover letter; 2) a resume/curriculum vitae; You can upload these items on the third page "My experience" of the application.
+The University provides generous research startup funds and competitive salaries.
+Applicants must include: 1) a cover letter; 2) a resume/curriculum vitae 3) statement of current research and goals; 4) statement of teaching philosophy and 5) contact details for references from at least 3 colleagues.
+You can upload these items on the third page "My experience" of the application.
+The requisition number is 2023-07662.

 Apply Now